 - Isolation (not quarantine) is the term used when describing that a person has tested positive for COVID-19 and must stay home from school and away from others. - Isolation is for at least five to ten days, depending on symptoms and a negative test result collected on Day 5 or later. - o Isolation can end after Day 5 if symptoms are not present or are resolving and a diagnostic specimen collected on Day 5 or later is negative (with an antigen test preferred). - o If unable to test or choosing not to test, and symptoms are not present or are resolving, isolation can end after Day 10. - o If fever is present, isolation should be continued until the fever resolves.
 If other symptoms are not resolving, one should continue to isolate until symptoms are resolving or until after Day 10. - o If isolation ends prior to Day 10 for any reason, individuals must continue to wear a well-fitting mask around others for a full 10 days, ideally through use of a surgical mask or respirator. - NOTE: Anyone excluded from work due to a close contact with a positive COVID-19 individual continues to be entitled to exclusion pay under the Cal/OSHA ETS (Section 3205(c)(9)(D)), as those Standards were recently extended from January 14 through April 14, 2022.
-Workers excluded from work due to a positive COVID test are entitled to workers compensation, unless the employer can rebut the legal presumption that an employee's COVID-19 infection occurred at work.
+Workers excluded from work due to a positive COVID test are entitled to either workers' compensation or exclusion pay.
+If an employer refuses exclusion pay or requires exhaustion of sick leave benefits before access to exclusion pay, a COVID positive employee may consider filing a workers' compensation claim, particularly if the infection resulted from a worksite outbreak of three or more employees, which creates a legal presumption in workers' compensation law that the employee's infection occurred at work.